Last updated on August 22nd, 2019

 Jungle Kitchen is where you go for the best Southeast Asian cuisine.
 They incorporate Cambodia, Thai, Vietnamese, and Chinese’s flavors in their dishes.
 I highly recommend their orange chicken.
 It is the best in Minnesota, and they deliver if you are staying in a hotel!

 Café Thyme is the newest addition to Chanhassen.
 They offer fresh wholesome ingredients for all sourced locally.
-Their menu is diverse with things like Parmesan Thyme Scones, Chicken curry, and Wile Rice Tukey Burger.
+Their menu is diverse with things like Parmesan Thyme Scones, Chicken curry, and Wild Rice Tukey Burger.

 Where to Stay in Chanhassen